BabitMF/bmf/bmf/docs/example/Example_GPUTranscode.md

 self.context_.execute_async_v3(self.stream_.handle())
 ```

-The outputs are BMF tensor since we create output buffer using `mp.empty`.
+The outputs are BMF tensors since we create output buffer using `mp.empty`.
 If you want to process these outputs, you can convert these BMF tensors to Torch tensors.
 ```python
 output_tensor = torch.from_dlpack(self.output_dict_[self.tensor_names_[-1]])
 ```